verbb/formie/docs/forms/submission-screening.md

-# Submission screening
+# Submission Screening

 Submission screening is Formie’s unified layer for deciding whether a submission should be treated as legitimate before it is saved and dispatched.
 It runs in the submission workflow’s **`screen`** stage, immediately after field validation and before authorization, persistence, and notifications.

 Screening combines **submission guards**, **captcha integrations**, and **server-side spam rules** so you can tune friction for real users while still blocking automated abuse.

-## How screening fits the workflow
+## How Screening Fits the Workflow

 For a normal submit request, Formie runs the `screen` stage in a fixed order: